springfall2008/batpred/docs/customisation.md

 ## iBoost model options

-iBoost model, when enabled with **iboost_enable** tries to model excess solar energy being used to heat hot water (or similar).
+iBoost model, when enabled with **switch.iboost_enable** tries to model excess solar energy being used to heat hot water (or similar).
 The predicted output from the iBoost model is returned in **iboost_best**.

 The following entities are only available when you turn on iboost enable: